Can you imagine the existence of a company without sales?

 - What are the concerns that they may have?
 If they have any potential concerns, how do you think we should handle them?

-In sales, money becomes a very critical topic to discuss.
+In sales, money becomes a critical topic to discuss.
 Never start your qualifying question with this.
 If your prospect can’t afford the product or service, you won’t be able to sell them.
-First, find out the challenges and issues of your prospect and then find out their expectations on the investment they need to make, wherein you have the opportunity to draw their interest towards the benefits they can have exclusively if they invest on your product or solution.
+First, find out the challenges and issues of your prospect and then find out their expectations on the investment they need to make, wherein you have the opportunity to draw their interest towards the benefits they can have exclusively if they invest in your product or solution.